bandframework/surmise/README.rst

 Dependencies
 ~~~~~~~~~~~~

-surmise is built with numpy and scipy, with an optional scikit-learn dependencies.
+surmise is built with numpy and scipy, with an optional scikit-learn dependency.

-Please refer to [project] and [project.optional-dependencies] sections of pyproject.toml for details.
+Please refer to the [project] and [project.optional-dependencies] sections of pyproject.toml
+for details.

 Installation
 ~~~~~~~~~~~~